quale-quest/sql-mvc-c9/README.md

 then save with *ctrl-s*, within a few seconds you will notice the file compiling in the console and then your web browser will automatically reload the page with the change.

+**Note: If you get "connect error" running the app after you disconnected from c9 for a while, then delete the project from your c9 dashboard and reinstall**

 Now follow the tutorials on writing a basic application at : [Github - Tutorial_basic_1](https://github.com/quale-quest/sql-mvc/blob/master/doc/Tutorial_basic_1.md)